Using the imscJS polyfill

 This has the effect that pointer events are going "through" the overlay (see reference documentation for point events for more details).

 The caption user interface problem is a bit harder to solve.
 Although we can listen to events, activating a track using the caption user interface will also activate the rendering of corresponding WebVTT.
 As we are using VTTCues for IMSC rendering, this can course undesired presentation behavior.
-The text property of the VTTCue has always the empty string as value but in some browser this may lead nonetheless to the rendering of artefacts.
+The text property of the VTTCue has always the empty string as value but in some browser this may lead nonetheless to the rendering of artifacts.

 the best solution is to building your own custom controls.
 Find out how in our Creating a cross-browser video player tutorial.